graalvm/graalvm-demos/galaaz-ggplot/README.md

   end

   #--------------------------------------------------------------------------------------
-  # Add a smoothing line, and if confidence is true the add a confidence interval, if
+  # Add a smoothing line, and if confidence is true, adds a confidence interval, if
-  # false does not add the confidence interval
+  # false, does not add the confidence interval
   #--------------------------------------------------------------------------------------

   def add_smoothing_line(method:, confidence: true)
     @method = method
     @confidence = confidence
   end

   #--------------------------------------------------------------------------------------
   # Creates the graph title, properly formated for this theme
   # @param title [String] The title to add to the graph